string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 CCTV

-CCTV is in operation outside the premises of MCS which is operated and managed independently by Sci-Tech Daresbury.
-For further information please contact the landlord via telephone: 01925 984 046 or email: info@sci-techdaresbury.com or by letter: Sci-Tech Daresbury, Keckwick Lane, Daresbury WA4 4FS.
+CCTV is in operation outside the premises of MCS and is operated and managed independently by Sci-Tech Daresbury.
+For further information please contact the building owner via telephone: 01925 984 046 or email: info@sci-techdaresbury.com or by letter: Sci-Tech Daresbury, Keckwick Lane, Daresbury WA4 4FS.

 WHAT ARE YOUR PRIVACY RIGHTS?

-If you wish to exercise any of the above rights, please see use the contact details at the end of the privacy policy.
+• If you wish to exercise any of the above rights, please use the contact details provided at the end of this Privacy Policy.

 Time limit to respond.